SigmanGroup/HT_TSs_Opt/README.md

 Finally, the thermal correction to the Gibbs Free energy is extracted from the `.log` files selected by mARC with the `get_Gibbs_corr.py` Python script.

-## Step 6: Single-point Energy Computations
+## Step 6: Single-Point Energy Computations

 `.inp` files for Orca 5.0<sup>9</sup> are generated with the following Bash script, which calls the `o4wb3c` Fortran [executable](https://github.com/grimme-lab/wB97X-3c):